 We refer to a body or brain that we are trying to preserve as a patient.
 This is not done in an effort to mislead.
 We are not claiming that the patient is alive or undergoing medical care.
 We use this word because it has utility and because, after decades, we have still not found any other word that works better.
 It correctly emphasizes that we are still actively engaged in preservation.

 Merriam-Webster definition 1: head.
 This is a valid, if somewhat obscure, definition.
 It is a respectful dispassionate clinical term for an isolated head.
 Sometimes, the short version, ceph, is used.

 Restoration to life, but with a few caveats.
-First of all, revival is unlikely to biological.
+First of all, revival is unlikely to be biological.
 From an engineering standpoint, it should be far easier to reconstruct the extracted memories on some sort of computer instead of rebuilding a biological brain.
 Secondly, revival is unlikely to be 100%.
 If it's only a 60% revival, with 40% amnesia or brain damage, then the word doesn't seem to be as appropriate.
 To avoid confusion , we frequently use phrases such as:

 We avoid certain terms that are pejorative or that imply inaccurate scientific details:

 Suspension: We instead use variations of "preservation", because suspension also has additional meanings such as hanging and disciplinary action.

 Corpse, cadaver: These words are pejorative in the context of memory preservation.
 Body is more accurate.
 If corpse or cadaver are used in a news article, it's immediately clear that the writer is hostile toward cryonics for some reason.